 - If you arrive in Copenhagen between 7:00 a.m. and 3:00 p.m. on Arrival Day, you will be greeted by DIS and transported to your housing

-- We strongly encourage you to have a return itinerary before your arrival in Denmark.
-While it is legal for you to travel to Denmark on a one-way flight, we have no control over airline officials and their understanding of Danish immigration laws.
-To avoid complications, it is best to fly to Denmark having a return flight back to the U.S.
+- Have a return itinerary before your arrival in Denmark.
+While it is legal for you to travel to Denmark on a one-way flight, we have no control over airline officials and their understanding of Danish immigration laws

 - When booking your return flight, note that your housing must be vacated by noon on the last day of DIS housing.
 Earlier departure may result in missing a final exam which will greatly affect your grade, as final exams cannot be rescheduled.
 Note: DIS does not provide transportation to the airport at the end of the term